Her face isn’t all the beautiful.

 As a kid, I was tall and skinny.
 I could eat anything I wanted and never gain an ounce.
 (Ha!
 What I wouldn’t give for that now?
 Right?!)
 I heard it all “Don’t you eat?”
 “Doesn’t your mom feed you?”
 “You have no butt” or one my favorites (not really) “You have a bony butt” I should have taken advantage when they said, “Here, have my food, you need it more than me!”
 And my all time favorite “Are you anorexic?”

-My Godmother, God Bless her, often told me since I was so tall and skinny, I could be a model, but it was my mom who told me otherwise and it was of course, my mom that I believed.
+My Godmother often told me since I was so tall and skinny, I could be a model, but it was my mom who told me the opposite and it was my mom that I believed.

 I took this all to heart.
 It became who I am.
 The damage had been done.